 - App clicks: All clicks to install or open your app via the App Card.

 - App click rate: The number of app clicks divided by total impressions.

 - Cost per app click: Cost per app click is calculated by dividing total spend by the total number of app clicks.

 Are the numbers reported in the .CSV download inclusive of all engagements, or just engagements I’ve been billed for?Arrow down icon

 All metrics will include engagements that you aren’t billed for.
 For example, if a Tweet gets Retweeted and more users engage with the Retweet, these will wrap up into your numbers even though you aren’t billed for these actions.

-Bulk Export allows you to export data across multiple ads accounts that you manage, while the standard Export functionality only allows for export of data within one ads account.
+Bulk export allows you to export data across multiple ads accounts that you manage, while the standard export functionality only allows for the export of data within one ads account.